Spanish tapas, a perfect gastronomic format for your business

 Saffron risotto with mascarpone

 There is no gastronomic culture that does not incorporate rice in some of its dishes and the Spanish is also one of them.
-This time we combine an Italian rice dish such as risotto with a spice widely used in Spain, saffron.
-The special thing about this recipe is that we add creaminess with Quescrem Mascarpone, also available lactose-free, demonstrating that it is a perfect substitute for butter or cream in both sweet and savory preparations.
+This time we combine an Italian rice dish like risotto with a spice widely used in Spain, saffron.
+The special thing about this recipe is that we add creaminess with Quescrem Mascarpone, also available lactose free, proving that it is a perfect substitute for butter or cream in both sweet and savory preparations.

 • Sweet tapas or miniature pastries: